teedee22/tlpostcodes/README.md

-## Postcode Finder
+# Postcode Finder

-This was developed to:
-- lookup postcodes in a csv file,
+## postcodeslookup.py
-- find their latitude and longdtitude and write to a new csv file.
+find latitude and longdtitude of all postcodes in csv file and write to a new csv file.
-- Given a new postcode, find which postcodes in the new csv file are closest.

-postcodeslookup.py
 Postcodes must be entered as a single column in a file saved in .csv format:
 ```
 random-postcodes.csv: